cruseakshay/Notes/ML/R/Introduction to R for Finance/maths_of_finanace.md

 (typically t < 1), he will lend X(1 - td) at the start of the period.
 In this situation, d is also known as a rate of commercial discount.

+## compound interest

+The essential feature of compound interest is that interest itself earns interest.